barthel/maven-utils/README.md

 Most of these scripts has a _help_-option (`-h`, `-?`), a _quiet_-option (`-q`) and a multi-level _verbose_-option (`-vv...`).

-The _usage_ information will be displayed if a script will executed without any arguments or with a help-option (`-h`, `-?`).
+The _usage_ information will be displayed if a script will execute without any arguments or with a help-option (`-h`, `-?`).

 ## [Bulk change artifact version](./doc/set-dependency-version.md "doc/set-dependency-version.md")

 The main intention of scripts with the name prefix `set-dependency-version` is to change the artifact version in a bulk.

+The most of these provided scripts are working on [Apache Maven][maven]¹ [POM][maven-pom] files.
+Additionally, for Eclipse RCP development, there are more interesting files which has to manipulate too.
+These files are a bunch of XML and non-XML files which have to manipulate easy.

 These scripts are not using [Apache Maven][maven]¹, rather they based on search-and-replace pattern in specific files (`pom.xml`, `MANIFEST.MF` ...).

-See [here](./doc/set-dependency-version.md "doc/set-dependency-version.md") for more information about these kind of scripts.
+See [here](./doc/set-dependency-version.md "doc/set-dependency-version.md") for more information about this kind of scripts.

 ## ShellCheck

-[ShellCheck][shellcheck]³ is a static analysis tool for shell scripts and I'm use it to check my scripts and try to preventing pitfalls.
+[ShellCheck][shellcheck]³ is a static analysis tool for shell scripts and I'm use it to check my scripts and try to prevent pitfalls.
-[ShellCheck][shellcheck]³ must be configured with the extended option [`-x`][SC1091]⁴ to validate these scripts correctly.
+[ShellCheck][shellcheck]³ must be configured with the extended option [`-x`][SC1091] to validate these scripts correctly.

 ## License

-All these scripts, expect `maven-pr-validator.sh`, are licensed under the [Apache License, Version 2.0][apl]⁵.
+All these scripts, expect `maven-pr-validator.sh`, are licensed under the [Apache License, Version 2.0][apl]⁴.
 A copy of this license could be also found in the `LICENSE` file.

 ```bash